 From a data management solution that collects and unifies data across all marketing channels to the right automation tools to carry out the strategy you develop based on predictive insights, having the right tools in place should be a big focus for the marketing technologist on your team.

 Once you have these three components in place, how you use predictive analytics continues to expand into new, exciting opportunities for marketers.

 Here, then, are eight predictive analytics use cases proven to have a measurable impact on marketing ROI.

-Starting with top-of-the-funnel activities makes sense as a natural kick-off point, but as you will see later on in this post, predictive analytics actually starts influencing your strategy long before a prospect even converts to a lead in your funnel.
+Predictive analytics starts influencing your strategy long before a prospect even converts to a lead in your funnel.

 Here are two ways predictive analytics impact your top-of-the-funnel activities: